MUSIC THERAPY SOCIAL SKILLS GROUP

 Who is a good candidate for Group Music Therapy? . . .

 Interest in music is a must!

-Any child who needs to work on socialization skills and cues and who is medium to high functioning while being capable of following directions are good candidates for Group Music Therapy.
+Any children who need to work on socialization skills and cues and who are medium-to high-functioning while being capable of following directions are good candidates for Group Music Therapy.

 - Taking things without asking

 - Not engaging in greetings and goodbyes